shahabafshar/Scheduler/documents/final/FINAL_REPORT.md

 ### 3.1.3.
 Deferrable Server

-Also introduced by Lehoczky et al. [2], the Deferrable Server improves upon Polling by preserving unused capacity.
+Introduced by Strosnider et al. [2], the Deferrable Server improves upon Polling by preserving unused capacity.

 **Mechanism:** Unlike Polling, the server preserves its capacity when no aperiodic tasks are available.
 Capacity can be used at any time during the period.